Computer Systems Lab

 Primary users of desktop Ubuntu configurations can install software using standard Ubuntu tools, or request software by sending email to lab@cs.wisc.edu.
 You do not have permission to upgrade versions of default software.
 If an Ubuntu Linux computer becomes unusable do to installation or removal of system software, the CSL will reinstall the computer with the default configuration.

-/nobackup and /scratch
+/nobackup and

-As signified by the name, the data in /nobackup and /scratch is not included in any system backups, and is not preserved during OS upgrades, reinstalls, workstation transfers or in the case of disk failure.
+As signified by the name, the data in /nobackup is not included in any system backups, and is not preserved during OS upgrades, reinstalls, workstation transfers or in the case of disk failure.
 Please only put data in /nobackup if you can reproduce the data or do not care if it is lost without warning.

 Privileged Linux Access (sudo or ksu)